Failure Mode and Effect Analysis

 Concrete core compressive strength

 The compression strength of concrete is a measure of the concrete's ability to resist loads which tend to compress it.
-It is measured by crushing cylindrical concrete core specimens in compression testing machine.
+It is measured by crushing cylindrical concrete core specimens in a compression testing machine.

 Special Physical tests of companion concrete cores: